-A detailed Audit and Corporate Governance Committee Report for 2018 is presented in a subsequent section.
+A detailed Audit Committee Report for 2018 is presented in the Annual Report, as well as in a subsequent section.

 Audit Committee Charter

 In compliance with SEC Memorandum Circular No. 4, Series of 2012, the Company has adopted an Audit Committee Charter, which was approved on April 5, 2018 by the Board of Directors, pursuant to the recommendation of the Audit Committee.